 The Deductible Stage is the first payment stage for your drug coverage.
 You will pay a yearly deductible of \$100 on Tiers 3, 4, and 5 drugs.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
 You must pay the full cost of your Tiers 3, 4, and 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.
+The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.